How Does Tithi Shape Your Personality?

 • Colour: Red

-• Insight: The first separation of the Moon from the Sun sparks initiative.
-Agni represents the courage to begin and the will to sustain.
+• Insight: Agni drives you to start and take action.
+Brahma helps you build and create thoughtfully.
 Use red or light a flame when you need focus and renewal of drive.

 Dwitiya